phaserjs/phaser/README.md

 * Updated RequestAnimationFrame setTimeout to use fixed timestep and re-ordered callback sequence.
 Android 2/iOS5 performance much better now
 * Removed Stage.ORIENTATION_LANDSCAPE statics because the values should be taken from Stage.scale.isPortrait / isLandscape
 * Removed Stage.maxScaleX/Y and moved them into StageScaleMode.minWidth, minHeight, maxWidth and maxHeight
-* Fixed Stage.scale so that it resizes without needing an orientation change
+* Fixed Stage.scale so that it resizes without needing an orientation change first
+* Added StageScaleMode.startFullscreen(), stopFullScreen() and isFullScreen for making use of the FullScreen API on desktop browsers
+* Swapped Stage.offset from Point to MicroPoint
+* Swapped Stage.bounds from Rectangle to Quad
+* Added State.destroy support.
+A states destroy function is called when you switch to a new state (thanks JesseFreeman)
+* Added Sprite.fillColor, used in the Sprite render if no image is loaded (set via the property or Sprite.makeGraphic) (thanks JesseFreeman)
+* Renamed Phaser.Finger to Phaser.Pointer
+* Updated all of the Input classes so they now use Input.pointers 1 through 10
+* Updated Touch and MSPointer to allow multi-touch support (when the hardware supports it) and created new tests to show this
+* Added Input.getPointer, Input.getPointerFromIdentifier, Input.totalActivePointers and Input.totalInactivePointers
+* Added Input.startPointer, Input.updatePointer and Input.stopPointer
+* Phaser Input now confirmed working on Windows Phone 8 (Nokia Lumia 920)
+* Added Input.maxPointers to allow you to limit the number of fingers your game will listen for on multi-touch systems
+* Pointer.totalTouches value keeps a running total of the number of times the Pointer has been pressed
+* Added Pointer.pointA and pointB - pointA is placed on touch, pointB is moved on update, useful for tracking distance/direction/gestures
+* Added Game.state - now contains a reference to the current state object (if any was given)
+* Moved the Input start events from the constructors to a single Input.start method
+* Added Input.disabled boolean to globally turn off all input event processing.
+* Added Input.Mouse.disabled, Input.Touch.disabled, Input.MSPointer.disabled and Input.Keyboard.disabled
+* Added Device.mspointer boolean. true if MSPointer is available on the device.

 * TODO: Check that tween pausing works with the new performance.now
 * TODO: Game.Time should monitor pause duration
-* Added StageScaleMode.startFullscreen(), stopFullScreen() and isFullScreen for making use of the FullScreen API on desktop browsers
+* TODO: Investigate bug re: tilemap collision and animation frames
+* TODO: Update tests that use arrow keys and include touch/mouse support

 Requirements